- Whew all right.

 And for that, just follow along.

-We're gonna do this and we're gonna make a font size,
+we're gonna make a font size,

 is what it's called.